supernav1/MudaRemote/README.md

 - Allow kakera priority to be set from presets.json ("kakera_priority" - no numbers required, just make sure they're in the desired order)

 **21/03/2026:**
-- Fix discounted kakera not being clicked when you don't have enough kakera for a normal reaction at the start of a roll session
+- Fix free (kakeraP) & discounted (chaos, sphere) kakera not being clicked when you don't have enough kakera for a normal reaction at the start of a roll session